 HFG’s come in different sizes, with different pumping rates and consequently different sized coverage areas.
 Make sure that you size your unit to match the size of the area that you want to keep clear.
 Because these units move water into the unit as well as out of it, make sure that you select a model that comes with a screen or debris guard on the intake end of the HFG.
 Sucking in debris can cause damage to motors and propellers.
 If using the HFG near a swim area, consider a screen on the outlet end as well, to make sure that no-one can accidentally come in contact with the propeller.
 We recommend that the unit be turned off when swimmers are in the water, just to be on the safe side.

 Deploying your HFG early in the spring to prevent the accumulation of debris and weeds is a much better approach than only turning the unit on after you have a messy problem to remedy.
-That said, we have seen HFG’s work wonders in a fairly short period of time, so don’t just surrender, get one going today and create an inviting waterfront for the remainder of the summer.
+That said, we have seen HFG’s work wonders in a fairly short period of time, so don’t just surrender, get one going today and create an inviting waterfront that everyone can enjoy.

 If you aren’t sure of the best HFG for your waterfront, contact us by email or call 877-389-2514, we can assess your situation and make a recommendation.